tencentyun/intlcloud-documents/product/存储/日志服务/词汇表_intl.md

 ## Log Topic

-Log topic is the basic and the minimum management unit provided by CLS.
-Log collection, log indexing, and log shipping are all based on topics.
-A log topic corresponds to an application or a service, and a logset can contain multiple log topics.
+Log topic is the basic and the minimum management unit of CLS.
+A log topic corresponds to an application or a service.
+Log collection, indexing, and shipping are all based on topics.
+A logset can contain multiple log topics.